marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Input element
 ~~~~~~~~~~~~~

 In this element you can insert several input fields.
 These are numbered #1, #2, ….
-You can add input fields by clicking on “add new input field”.
+You can add input fields by clicking on “add new input field".
 The input fields are displayed one after each other.

 The following settings are available for every input field.
 You can determine the type of input field and define a name.
 The name can then be used in programmes and will give out the value of the variable.
-For example, if your variable is called “e”, you can access it by writing “$e;”.
+For example, if your variable is called “e", you can access it by writing “$e;".
 For more details see program.
 Furthermore, you can delete an input field by clicking on http://classex.uni-passau.de/classex3/pic/reject.png.
 You cannot delete the first input field (#1).

 	**Please notice that only one input element is allowed per stage.
 For several inputs add additional input fields to the first input element.**